 Specific subject or unit of study within a higher education program.

-An arrangement by a higher education provider where students undertake studies with two educational providers (either in Australia, New Zealand or overseas) expressly designed to lead to the completion of an agreed higher education award.
+An arrangement by a higher education provider where students undertake studies with two educational providers, expressly designed to lead to the completion of an agreed higher education award.